anuragmundada-asurion/forkedCFDAAngularUI/README.md

 10. cd /var/www/gsa-iae/apps/{name of angular-ui repo} (in different terminal)
 11. gulp package (if only html, js changes were made, changes to java need the script in step 5 to be rerun)

 NOTE: if terminal seems to hang, you may need to quit out of it and restart your computer and try again.
+To logout of the virtual machine, hold down SHIFT key and press "~" followed by ".".
+This will log you out of the virtual machine.
+Then you can run "vagrant halt" to stop the virtual machine.

 ## Using Dev Microservice URLs (if needed)